 In First Year Seminar (FYS), we help you start on the path to discovery about yourself, Elms College and important topics.
 Your instructor becomes your guide and mentor.
 Together, along with other first year students, you explore a topic, and search for questions and resolutions.
 Your instructor encourages you to become an active member of the Elms College community as you develop your academic program and path.

 First Year Seminar courses are connected by a theme taken from Catholic Social Teaching.
-This year’s theme is Solidarity.
-All first year students are required to read the Common Read book, Outcasts United by Warren St. John, during the semester.
+This year’s theme is Life and Dignity of the Human Person; the program also will incorporate the Jubilee of Mercy declared by the Pope for December 2015 through November 2016.
+All first year students are required to read the Common Read book, Just Mercy by Bryan Stevenson, during the semester.
 You will discuss and write about the book in your First Year Seminar class, highlighting how the themes are interwoven with the theme of Solidarity.
 Books may be purchased in the Elms College bookstore.
-Please read through the descriptions of this year’s seminar sections to see how different instructors will explore the subject while preparing you for life as a college student.
-During orientation, you will have an opportunity to select your top three choices for an FYS class.
+This year’s seminar sections will explore the subject while preparing you for life as a college student.

 Want to know more about the Common Read?
 Information can be found here.